XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/StaticConfiguration.md

 ### Method Goals

-This message provides information about the static configuration of the provider, to see and configure the provider in the best way.
+This method provides information about the static configuration of the supplier, in order to configure the supplier effectively.

 ### Request Format

-The request does not require any elements empty request.
+The request does not require any elements - empty request.

 ### Response Format

-The XML returned contains more elements on the configuration (number of hotels, the number of cities and the number of areas of availability, if the provider returns the cancellation policies, maximum number of distributions, maximum number of paxes in a distribution, release days, stay minimum, list of languages that allows ....).
+The XML response contains many elements of the supplier's configuration: number of hotels, number of cities and number of areas available, maximum number of *roomcandidate*, maximum number of paxes in a *roomcandidate*, release days, minimum stay, list of languages supported ...